Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 }
 ````

-Each function depends on the `Text` object, so this object should be available in each of sub-tests.
+Each function depends on the `Text` object, so this object should be available in each of the sub-tests, see next section for more info on object sharing.

 ### Object Sharing
 In this framework there are both common objects and test specific objects.
 I.e.:

-Common objects, defined in the root test:
+Common objects defined in the root test:
 * `Text` object used for typing input and reading results.
 * `Equals` button used to execute a calculation operation.